Best places to visit in Crete based on the town of your stay

 In saying that you can spend much less….or much more.
 I reckon that 1.5-2 hours is probably an average time.

 After Knossos, I needed a break in a local restaurant with a fresh salad, fish and very cold refreshment.

 There are four possible ways:

-- get a local bus that will take you from Heraklion city to Knossos, the station is next to the port area and the frequency is every 30 minutes.
-This is the DIY option, the cheapest one, however also the most popular one so expect very busy busses and queues at the ticket counter.
+- get a local bus that will take you from Heraklion City to Knossos, the station is next to the port area and the frequency is every 30 minutes.
+This is the DIY option, the cheapest one, but also the most popular one so expect very busy busses and queues at the ticket counter.

 - join a guided tour with the skip-the-line option at the Knossos parking area.
 You will still have to take the public bus from Heraklion to the archeological site but you will not need to queue for tickets besides having a guided tour.